selendra/selendra-mobile-wallet/README.md

 - Icon launcher
 - Logo title on dashbaord
-- Logo for qr code ( Should make white color rectangle background that surround of that logo )
+- Logo for QR code ( logo must have white color rectangle background that surround of that logo )

 # Getting started